Find answers to problems customers sometimes have using Autofill in Dashlane.

 Get started with the Dashlane Safari extension

-With Dashlane on Android and iOS (Apple) phones and tablets, Dashlane can autofill login details only, which include your username and password.
+With Dashlane on Android and Apple phones and tablets, Dashlane can autofill login details only, which include your username and password.
 Autofill works on Android 8 and later.

 Download the Dashlane extension and log in